silvansky/TwinPanelView/README.md

 NSSplitView is a buggy thing when it comes to autolayout, so I've decided to write my own split view based on autolayout features.
 This repo contains also a demo project, which shows a typical TwinPanelView use cases.

+If you are looking for multi-handle split view, you may be interesten in my [ALSplitView](https://github.com/silvansky/ALSplitView) project.

 The source code of TwinPanelView is distributed under [MIT License](http://en.wikipedia.org/wiki/MIT_License).
 See file LICENSE for more information.

 ## Main features: